 I’m not willing to use pesticides in the field so ducks are my last hope.
 If you’re wondering why my alpacas need pet ducks, the snails carry a parasite.

 Meningeal worm is a white tail deer parasite that can kill alpacas.
 We had not one or two, but three cases in my very small herd of 4 alpacas.
 That’s a very good reason to want the snails gone!

 Ducks are not hard to raise.
 You don’t need a pond or lake but they do require a bowl of water deep enough to dip their faces and keep their nostrils clean.

-I keep a large kiddie pool in my back yard that I dump and refill a few items a week.
+I keep a large kiddie pool in my back yard that I dump and refill a few items a week during the summer.
 Ducks (and geese) are much messier than chickens.

-It all goes back to the water.
-Along with making a huge mess in their water they have wet poop.
+The messy nature of ducks always goes back the their love of water.
+Along with making a huge mess in their water bowls they have wet poop.